 Wading birds quietly stalk their prey in wetlands and shallow waters.
 Most wading birds, which include herons and egrets, nest together in large breeding colonies on the Chesapeake Bay's small, isolated islands.

 Raptors are birds of prey.
-They use their keen eyesight to hunt while flying.
+Their keen eyesight allows them to hunt while flying, and they use their sharp beaks and talons to capture prey.
 Hawks, owls, ospreys, eagles and falcons are all raptors.